mitsuba-renderer/drjit/src/python/docstr.rst

     more verbose debug level).

     Dr.Jit aggressively reuses the indices of expired variables by default, but this can make debug output difficult to interpret.
-When when debugging Dr.Jit itself, it is often helpful to investigate the history of a particular variable.
+When debugging Dr.Jit itself, it is often helpful to investigate the history of a particular variable.
 In such cases, set this flag to ``False`` to disable variable reuse both at the JIT and AD levels.
 This comes at a cost: the internal data